tonybarr1611/2024-02-IC4302/Tarea Corta 1/README.md

 # How to Test

 To test the whole project together, you can follow the next steps:
-First you need to do the build and install steps, after that to verify that the project is working correctly you can follow the next steps:
+First you need to do the build and install steps, in this time you have to choose the flasks that will be used for this you have to change in TC1\charts\app\values.yaml  , after that to verify that the project is working correctly you can follow the next steps:

 - Check Docker images are running, you can check this in the Docker Desktop application.
 In this area it is important to check the different images, you can check the logs of the images to see if there are any errors.
 You should check the logs of the FlaskApp, the MariaDB, PostgreSQL, Redis, Memcached, Prometheus, and Grafana images.